kumojin/kumojin.github.io/_posts/2021-09-28-redux-saga-with-callback.md

 ---
 layout: post
 title:  "How to use Redux-Saga effects within a callback"
+author: "Xavier Balloy"
 ---
 Because you can only add a `yield` expression in a generator body it can be tricky to use a callback-based library in your saga (a generator function).
 <!--more-->
 Let's take this basic example where we want to dispatch an `ERROR` or a `SUCCESS` depending on the result of `callbackBasedFn` to continue our workflow.

 You cannot write the following code because a `yield` expression is only allowed in a generator body.

 ```js
 import { put } from 'redux-saga/effects';